eliashoo/reactLava/README.md

 # Stage map

 This is an app made for my personal usage.
 It is used to design stage and keep track of stage's monitors and instruments.
-It may not be useful to others nor myself; I have not tried it yet in live situation.
+It may not be useful to others nor myself.

 ## Instructions

 Select element from toolbar and click on map to add it.
-You can control setup modal opening by toggling the switch.
+Every button has title with description about what is does.

 Element can be selected by clicking it and another click on stage moves it there.
 On desktop, elements can also be dragged with mouse.

-Elements are color coded and also marked with symbols
+Elements are color coded and also marked with symbols.

 | Color | Symbol | Meaning |
 | --- | --- | --- |